Report a Crime or Emergency

 For routine service calls on the main campus, a Campus Safety Officer may be reached at extension 3208 from campus phones or at (805) 493-3208 from off campus and cell phones.
 This business line is available Monday through Thursday 8 a.m. to 6 p.m. and Fridays 8 a.m. to 5 p.m.
 Afterhours and weekends the business line will be forwarded to the Campus Safety Officer cell phone.

 All crimes should be reported to Campus Safety and Security to ensure inclusion in the annual crime statistics and to aid in the provision of timely warning notices to the campus community when appropriate.

 If you are the victim of a crime and do not wish to pursue action with the University or criminal justice system, you may still want to consider making a confidential report.
-With your permission, the Director of Campus Safety and Security can file a report of the incident without revealing your identity.
+With your permission, the Director of Campus Safety can file a report of the incident without revealing your identity.
 The purpose of the confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of you and others.

 With such information, the University can keep accurate records of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the University.